vignesh7605/VLSI-LAB-EXP-1/README.md

 ![RCA](https://github.com/vignesh7605/VLSI-LAB-EXP-1/assets/160568690/a199172f-9f8b-4fda-af52-53372798ebd3)

 ## RESULT:
-Thus all the Logic Gates,Adders and Subtractor are simulated using Xilinx ISE.
+Thus all the Logic Gates,Adders and Subtractor are Simulated using Xilinx ISE.